 The declaration is authoritative but neither infallible nor irrevocable.
 In effect, this means that the Vatican considers the matter officially closed, while discussion of the issue continues in the Church.
-An example of such discussion is a letter of dissent addressed to the Apostolic Delegate from the faculty of the Jesuit School of Theology in Berkeley, California, which says the conclusion of the declaration is "not sustained by the evidence and the arguments alleged in its support.""
-The letter does not question the opportuneness of the negative decision, but says the declaration erred in arguing the case on the basis of dogmatic impossibility.
+An example of such discussion is a letter of dissent addressed to the Apostolic Delegate from the faculty of the Jesuit School of Theology in Berkeley, California, which says the conclusion of the declaration is "not sustained by the evidence and the arguments alleged in its support."11 The letter does not question the opportuneness of the negative decision, but says the declaration erred in arguing the case on the basis of dogmatic impossibility.
 "To say that we have never ordained women in the past and therefore, cannot do so now, is to ignore the fact that the issue has never arisen in precisely these contemporary terms and within the new realization of women's place in the world."

 The declaration itself concedes that its conclusion is "not theologically demonstrable," though it also says that reasons for changing the Church's long-standing practice are not persuasive.
-It is difficult to see how the question might be resolved in the long run unless the Church issues a dogmatic statement on the sacrament of order and its relationship to human sevuality, an unpopular course of action in this day which would, in any case, involve extensive and lengthy study and discussion.
+It is difficult to see how the question might be resolved in the long run unless the Church issues a dogmatic statement on the sacrament of order and its relationship to human sexuality, an unpopular course of action in this day which would, in any case, involve extensive and lengthy study and discussion.

 The declaration appears in the midst of a widespread reexamination of the role of women in the Roman Catholic Church.
 The need to identify, formally authenticate, and expand ministries performed by women is widely recognized.
-Authority and its exercise are the issue here, for they have traditionally been associated with

-Nevertheless, the official attitudes of the Roman Catholic and some Anglian Churches are at variance with each other on women's ordination to the priesthood.
-In correspondence in 1975 and 1976, Pope Paul VI made clear his opposition to such a change, and warned the Archbishop of Canterbury that approval by the Anglican Church would introduce "an element of grave difficulty" into the ecumenical dialogue between the two churches, but acknowledged that "obstacles do not destroy mutual commitment to a search for reconciliation."12 the sacrament of order.
-The conjunction has meant the exclusion of women from positions of responsibility and decision making in the hierarchical structure of the Church (though not in religious orders).
+Authority and its exercise are the issue here, for they have traditionally been associated with the sacrament of order.
+The conjunction has meant the exclusion of women from positions of responsibility and decision-making in the hierarchical structure of the Church (though not in religious orders).
 The declaration welcomes the possibilities of a fuller participation by women in the life of the Church, presumably to include leadership.
 The declaration may also clear the way for women in the order of deacon.
 It is difficult to see how ordination of women to the priesthood can be contemplated without prior experience of women in the diaconate.

+Nevertheless, the official attitudes of the Roman Catholic and some Anglian Churches are at variance with each other on women's ordination to the priesthood.
+In correspondence in 1975 and 1976, Pope Paul VI made clear his opposition to such a change, and warned the Archbishop of Canterbury that approval by the Anglican Church would introduce "an element of grave difficulty" into the ecumenical dialogue between the two churches, but acknowledged that "obstacles do not destroy mutual commitment to a search for reconciliation."11

-In 1975, at informal talks of Anglican and Roman Catholic delegates at the Secretariat for Christian Unity, participants addressed a note to their respective authorities suggesting the tollowing:
+In 1975, at informal talks of Anglican and Roman Catholic delegates at the Secretariat for Christian Unity, participants addressed a note to their respective authorities suggesting the following: